celiavelmar/conventional-pre-commits/README.md

 # conventional-pre-commits

-Pre-commit hook scripts that enforce [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/), though you can configure them not to, and automatically update package version using npm.
+Pre-commit hook scripts that enforce [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/), though you can configure them not to, and automatically update package version using Husky and npm.

 Two scripts are used: